the French flag

 Space does not represent any property of things in themselves, nor the relations these things bear to one another.
 Rather, space is nothing but the form of all appearances of external sense—that is, the subjective condition under which alone an external intuition is possible for us.

 Thus, we can only speak of the space of extended beings, and so on, from a human perspective.
 If we abstract from the subjective condition under which alone we can receive external intuitions—namely, our capacity to be affected by objects—then the representation of space means absolutely nothing.
-The same holds true for time.
+The same holds for time.

 Second Consequence: The Impossibility of Knowing the Thing-in-Itself